alexherbo2/batch/README.md

   Do not ask for confirmation.

 --version / -v
-  Display version number and quit
+  Display version number and quit.

 --help / -h
   Display a help message and quit.